OscarAspelin95/bioinformatics_with_rust/src/main/alignment/4_smith_waterman.md

     - All cells (i, 0) and (0, j) are initialized to 0.
     - Traceback starts at the cell with the highest score and ends when we reach a 0.

-An local alignment array for aligning "TTATCGTT" to "GGATCGGG" would look like:
+An local alignment array for aligning `TTATCGTT` to `GGATCGGG` would look like:
 <pre>
             T   T   A   T   C   G   T   T   (query)